catpea/poetry/db/poetry-0074.md

 I rained only a bit, so I had to train.

 Today, the rain seemed like too much trouble,<br>
-I rested, tomorrow I have to train double.
+I rested, but tomorrow I'll have to train double.

 I always tell people not to rest,<br>
 let Mother Mature decide, she knows best.